 By Lisa Kestenbaum

 When it comes to sunsets, Southern California boasts some of the best.
 From the peaks of the Palisades to the dunes of Dana Point, there are countless places to catch the last bits of light.
 But what’s better than gazing at the glow of the setting sun than doing it with your special someone?
 Here, we’ve curated a list of locations that we not only consider fantastic for sunset viewing, but some of the most romantic, too.
-So as we inch closer to Valentine’s Day, pick your destination and dash out with your darling to one of these top spots.
+Pick your destination and dash out with your darling to one of these top spots.

 One of Santa Barbara’s few west-facing strands, Butterfly Beach beckons locals and lovers to its shore.
 Nestled in front of the luxurious Four Seasons Biltmore hotel, this narrow strip of beach offers the perfect spot to wind down after a day in the waves or spent wandering through this sleepy Southern California town.
 Or better yet, make one of the many tasting rooms in Santa Barbara an afternoon stop before you settle in with your toes in the sand and hands intertwined.
 And don’t worry about it being too crowded – while most of the area’s beaches are full of families and tourists, Butterfly Beach remains small and intimate.